What we actually do for candidates

 Step 3: The Run for Something Endorsement

-Once candidates have completed a call and started to engage with our community, they are invited to apply for the Run for Something endorsement.
+Once candidates are actively running for office (meaning you have started the process of getting on the ballot) they are invited to apply for the Run for Something endorsement.

 Reach out to us at firstname.lastname@example.org